Please take the notice: We have extended the submission deadline up until 22/08/2021. All ideas submitted to date will continue to be considered!

 The best and most promising three ideas will be selected.
 Each winner/team will be awarded with 1000€.

 Please be aware that you need to consider several deadlines: from kick-off to the award ceremony.

 The main language during the kick-off event and the award ceremony is English.
-However, please submit your idea only in English.
+However, please submit your idea in English (we will consider french applications too).
 For this purpose we can recommend you to use google translate or deepl.

 Leipzig University in Germany together with its African partner universities IRGIB (Benin), KNUST (Ghana), Mount Kenya University (Kenya), INES Ruhengeri (Rwanda), University of Ibadan (Nigeria) and Tunis University (Tunisia) are organizing the competition.